alan-j-hu/ocaml-textmate-language/README.md

 # ocaml-textmate-language

-This library provides functions for reading TextMate grammars and parsing lines of source code.
+`textmate-language` provides functions for reading TextMate grammars and tokenizing lines of source code.

 Read the documentation at https://alan-j-hu.github.io/ocaml-textmate-language/.